klintan/py-differential-treatment-effect/Readme.md

 yright     = split right group y dataframe

 Outputs :
-scores    = relative variance reduction associated with each split
+scores    = differential treatment effect score for each split

-This module and function has been derived from https://github.com/rtaormina/MATLAB_ExtraTrees/blob/master/Functions/Regression/computeScores_r.m

 For any improvements of this module feel free to do a pull request.